Safe Medicine Disposal Ordinance

 Ordinance Requirements for Retailers

-All pharmacies are encouraged to volunteer to participate as a collection site for unwanted and unused medicines from San Mateo County homes.
-The Ordinance requires that any retail pharmacy who wishes to volunteer cannot be denied by the Producers.
+All pharmacies are encouraged to participate as a collection site for unwanted and unused medicines from residents.
+The Ordinance requires that any retail pharmacy who wishes to volunteer cannot be denied by the MED-Project Program.
 If you are interested in being a collection location, contact MED-Project at:

 Dr. Victoria Travis, PharmD, MBA